WeCanCodeIT/CSlides/src/fundamentals/basic-types-and-variables/index.md

 ## Variable Naming Conventions

-- When we attended grade school, we learned the importance of correct punctuation, capitalization, and sentenace structure.
+- When we attended grade school, we learned the importance of correct punctuation, capitalization, and sentence structure.

-- We learned we adhered to the standards we learned not because it was easier for us to write, but we learned it was important so other people can read what we wrote.
+- We adhered to the standards we learned not because it was easier for us to write, but we learned it was important so other people can read what we wrote.

 - Coding is just another form of writing, and you will find has its own standards on how code should be written.

-- As with writing a paper in school, we adhere to writing standards in coding for the benifit of those who may read the code we have written.
+- As with writing a paper in school, we adhere to writing standards in coding for the benefit of those who may read the code we have written.

 - The first standard we will tackle is called <mark>Naming Conventions</mark>

 - We will talk about naming conventions quite a bit.

-- Lets take a look at our code, and cover some of the naming standards we have already used but now we can give them a name.
+- Let's take a look at our code, and cover some of the naming standards we have already used but now we can give them a name.

 !SLIDE